 - Sins Of The Father Despite hating Roy for killing many of his family during the Ishvalan War and having fantasized about killing him, when Ed and Roy are faced with the murderous Scar he protects him.
 Edward was spared by Scar because he didn't want to kill a fellow Ishvalan.
 Edward could have let Scar kill Roy and not be blamed for being unable to stop him, but he saves Roy and gets Scar to back off with some well placed words.

 Films — Animated

-Disney's Tarzan has Clayton give Tarzan the choice of shooting him with his own doublebarreled shotgun with no one else around: "Go ahead, shoot me, be a man".
+- Disney's Tarzan has Clayton give Tarzan the choice of shooting him with his own double-barreled shotgun with no one else around: "Go ahead, shoot me, be a man".
 Tarzan's reply?
 Mimicking the sound of the gun being shot to put some fear into Clayton before smashing said shotgun in front of him.
-"Not a man like you."
+"I'm not a man like you."

 Hannibal: Hey Cordell!
 Why don't you push him in?
 You can always say it was me.

 - The physician does.
 This must be one of the only times in the history of fiction that killing somebody who is helpless in your care and then setting free a killer like Hannibal Lecter is actually the heroic choice.